 Pre-ceremony

 After the wedding couple gets ready, there are still a few moments to capture before the ceremony.
-There are a few first look moments to capture depending on the newlywed couple.
+There are a few first look moments to capture, depending on the newlywed couple.

-• First look between the couple alone
+- First, look at the couple alone

-• Bridesmaids with bride(s)
+- Bridesmaids with bride(s)

-• Groomsmen with groom(s)
+- Groomsmen with groom(s)

-Ideas for a wedding shot list for photographer
+Wedding shot list for a photographer

 These moments are all about emotion.
 There are many moments during a wedding day that you only have one shot at.
 The first look between a wedding couple is one of them.
 Make sure you have it shot listed to remember to capture this key moment.
+Including it in your wedding photo list ensures you won’t miss one of the day’s most emotional highlights.

 Creating a Wedding Photo Shot List